codeforequity-at/botium-connector-watson/README.md

 ### Removing context variables

-For removing a context variable, the same logic hook is used:
+For removing a context variable, the same logic hook is used (when using V2 API):

     #me
     play some jazz music